Searching for drivers on the Internet without knowing the device model.

 The first link directs us to this page - screen.

-1-Connect the device to the computer.
+1-Connect the device to your computer.

 2-Enter the device manager.